plin1227/GrocerySearch_Avangrid/README.md

 There is a bar on top which states the title and has a search bar.
 Below that are two tables: one showing the categories and the other the products.
 The search bar allows for dynamic search.
-Once the "Search" button is clicked, more information abouit the product will be shown if the product exist.
+Once the "Search" button is clicked, more information about the product will be shown if the product exist.
 Else you will be motified that no matches are found.

 ## Further help